jana19-dev/travelling_sales_person_AI/ReadMe.txt

         7: 'dynamic_heur_Greedy'
         8: 'dynamic_heur_Greedy_Full'

-        If you chose an algorithm that doesn't requires an heuristic, the search starts to compute the optimal path.
+        If you chose an algorithm that doesn't require an heuristic, the search starts to compute the optimal path.

 Step 5: Once the search has completed, a GUI with the TSP path will be presented.

-Step 6: You will be prompted to either continue with another problem or exit.
+        You will be prompted to either continue with another problem or exit.
         Input 0 to exit, or any key to continue:

-Step 7: Appreciate this cool interface and reward us :) :) :)
+Step 6: Appreciate this cool interface and reward us :) :) :)